patricktcoakley/cpp-advent-of-code-2018/README.md

-#Advent of Code 2018 (C++17)
+# Advent of Code 2018 (C++)

-This repo contains solutions from the [Advent of Code 2018](https://adventofcode.com/2018/) written in C++17 using CMake.
+This repo contains solutions from the [Advent of Code 2018](https://adventofcode.com/2018/) written in C++ using CMake; I try to use modern C++ features and the STL when possible.
 The solutions to all the answers will be printed out using standard output when running 'main.cpp'.